binarymax/max.io/contents/articles/persona-enriched-prompting/index.md

 author: binarymax
 template: article.pug
 tags: [prompting,llm,personas]
+image: card-image.jpg
+imagewidth: 1250
+imageheight: 800
+description: Persona Enriched Prompting is technique to instruct an LLM to generate knowledge about the inferred domain and then generate UX personas for that domain contextual to the problem.
+Once this context is generated, you use that for final answer generation.
 ---

 Approaching prompting from a domain, persona, and user context perspective.
 Add some PEP as a step!

-For awhile now, I’ve been using a technique that I have developed which I call PEP.
-In short, you instruct the model to generate knowledge about the inferred domain and then generate UX personas for that domain contextual to the problem.
+For awhile now, I’ve been using a technique that I have developed which I call __Persona Enriched Prompting__ ("PEP").
+With this technique, you instruct the model to generate knowledge about the inferred domain and then generate UX personas for that domain contextual to the problem.
 Once this context is generated, only then do you continue on to final answer generation.

 ## Background